← Back to Blog

 Making the Transition: From Slack to Secure

-Changing team habits takes more than just deploying a tool.
-Here’s how to drive adoption.
+Changing team habits takes more than deploying a tool.

 Start with High-Risk Scenarios

 Don’t try to change everything at once.
-Target the highest-risk sharing scenarios first:
+Start with the credentials that hurt most when they leak:

 4. Third-party API keys with financial impact